fuelforallofus/fuelmeup/README.md

 ## Proposed Solution

-Proposed solution is twofold and it is trying to address all the above mentioned problems.
+Proposed solution is twofold and is trying to address problems mentioned in the problems statement.

-1. Customer request for fuel - intention of fuel load slot for a city that the customer expect for.
+1. Customer request for a fuel, mentioning the city that the customer expect to get fuel from.

-2. Fuel dispatch - When fuel load is available for dispatch for a city/station, the system shall notify the customer with a date and time to obtain fuel.
+2. The system notifies the customer a date and time which you get a guaranteed amount of fuel.

 ### Customer Request for fuel Flow Chart
 ![alt text](https://github.com/fuelforallofus/fuelmeup/blob/p1_dev/request_fuel_load_slot.drawio.png)